|

 more specialised treatment centres for priests with alcohol problems were

+set up as 'Guest Houses'.
 In the late 1960s and early 1970s, a number

 of Catholic treatment centres specifically for priests and religious opened,